-The Company's drug candidates are licensed from TheraCour Pharma, Inc., ("TheraCour®"), and are developed by TheraCour for the Company on the basis of several patents, patent applications, provisional patent applications, and other proprietary intellectual property held by TheraCour.
+The Company's drug candidates are licensed from TheraCour, and are developed by TheraCour for the Company on the basis of several patents, patent applications, provisional patent applications, and other proprietary intellectual property held by TheraCour.
 Unlike usual pharma industry licenses that are specified for single chemical entities or for groups of similar chemical entities, our licenses are specified for the vertical application field of use, thereby providing us with a large universe of diverse development candidates under the same umbrella.
 The Company has exclusive licenses from TheraCour for drug candidates derived from and based on TheraCour's technologies for several viruses.
 In 2005, the Company obtained a license from TheraCour for the treatment of the following human viral diseases: Human Immunodeficiency Virus (HIV/AIDS), Influenza including Asian Bird Flu Virus (INF), Herpes Simplex Virus (HSV-1 and HSV-2), Hepatitis C Virus (HCV), Hepatitis B Virus (HBV), and Rabies.
 Thereafter, on February 15, 2010, the Company entered into an Additional License Agreement with TheraCour granting the Company the exclusive licenses for technologies developed by TheraCour for the additional virus types for Dengue viruses (DENV), Japanese Encephalitis (JEV), West Nile Virus (WNV), viruses causing viral Conjunctivitis (a disease of the eye) and Ocular Herpes Keratitis, and Ebola/Marburg viruses.
 While herpes simplex viruses were already specified as licensed previously, the term "ocular herpes keratitis" was added to this additional license agreement at the specific request of the Company for clarity only.
-In addition, the Company is currently negotiating a license from TheraCour for non-simplex herpes viruses, in particular, for VZV (shingles, chicken pox virus).
-TheraCour has developed a lead indication for the treatment of VZV shingles exclusively for the Company at the Company's request and with funds paid by the Company.
-The Company has conducted a valuation for the shingles and PHN ("postherpetic neuralgia") indications.
-The Company and TheraCour have executed a Memorandum of Understanding on the general terms of the Licensing Agreement for VZV.
-A definitive agreement is currently being negotiated by the parties.
-To date, TheraCour has not withheld any licenses for antiviral nanomedicines that NanoViricides has asked for, and we anticipate that the VZV license will be executed shortly.
+In addition, the Company completed the process of licensing the VZV (shingles, chicken pox virus) field from TheraCour in November 2019.
+The Company and TheraCour have executed a Memorandum of Understanding which already provides a limited development license to the Company for the field of human coronavirus indications in June, 2020.
+The Company is in the process of conducting a valuation for the human coronavirus indications.
+A definitive agreement to license the human coronavirus field is currently being negotiated by the parties.
+To date, TheraCour has not withheld any licenses for antiviral nanomedicines that NanoViricides has asked for, and we anticipate that the human coronavirus field license will be executed shortly.

-The Company retains worldwide exclusive rights to commercially develop, commercialize, and marketthe licensed products.
+The Company retains worldwide exclusive rights to commercially develop, commercialize, and market the licensed products.
 The Company pays TheraCour for the R&D work asked to be performed by the Company to develop these drugs, their chemistries, formulations, and manufacturing processes, substantially at cost, with a certain fee as specified in the license agreements.
 The Company may perform initial developmental testing by itself and through third parties, such as academic labs, government institutions, contract research organizations, for safety and effectiveness, among other tests.
 The Company may perform further IND-enabling advanced pre-clinical studies using third parties, such as contract research organizations, usually on clinical drug candidates.
 The Company expects to perform human clinical trials using contract research organizations with expertise in such clinical trials.
 The Company intends to sponsor the drugs for commercialization activities and obtain the rights of commerce under various regulatory authorities for its own use.